3 company policies you should have in writing

 Find out more about bullying and harassment at Employment NZ.

-Once you have the essential health and safety policies covered, you can then develop a flexible code of conduct (you may want to call it a handbook or policy manual).
+Once you have the essential health and safety and workplace bullying & harassment policies covered, you can then develop a flexible code of conduct (you may want to call it a handbook or policy manual).

 A code of conduct can be an important step in establishing an honest, inclusive culture, but simply requiring team members to read it isn’t enough.
 You should view it as part of an ongoing process that requires improvement, reinforcement, and training.

-The scope of the code will be determined by the particulars of your business, but will usually cover the use of company assets and resources, protecting confidential information, avoiding conflicts of interest, and complying with laws and regulations.
+The scope of the code will be determined by the particulars of your business, but will usually cover the use of company assets and resources, protection of confidential information, avoiding conflicts of interest, and complying with laws and regulations.

 Depending on your business type and industry, some of the key areas we recommend covering in your code of conduct are: